Join us for our Ribbon Cutting Ceremony

 Join us at Stones Throw afterwards to toast your great work

-Phase 2: Here are photos of the area we are working on fixing and the proposed new route through the lush forest canopy on the right.
+Phase 2: Here are photos of the area we are working on fixing and the new route through the lush forest canopy on the right.

 The construction of Fairhaven Trail Phase 2 will be a new section of pedestrian/bike trail, partially in a wetland and wetland buffer and the abandonment of an existing section of trail in a degraded wetland and buffer.
 Trail abandonment is necessary to discontinue the pedestrian impacts to the wetland and to provide a safer trail built over the same wetland in a better location.

 The new trail will cross the wetland for 95 feet with 40 feet of elevated boardwalk which includes 254 feet of trail in the wetland buffer.
 Wetland impacts from the new trail are 846 square feet with 3,649 square feet of buffer impacts (boardwalk results in only 10 square feet of impact).
 Recreation Northwest’s site mitigation includes restoration of 3,384 square feet of wetlands and 3,649 square feet of wetland buffer enhancement.